HOW TO ADD VALUE TO YOUR HOME WITH A HOUSE EXTENSION

 CLADDING & PAINTING

-When the time comes to extend your home you will have the option to keep all of the original cladding on your house and install the same style of cladding to your new extension.
+When the time comes to extend your home with a house extension, you will have the option to keep all of the original cladding on your house and install the same style of cladding to your new extension.
 If done well, the appearance of the new extension will blend into the house seamlessly.

-The choice of weatherboards comes in a variety of materials – from the traditional timber, to fibre-cement weatherboard and composite materials like aluminium or UPVC.
+The choice of weatherboards comes in a variety of materials – from traditional timber to fibre-cement weatherboard and composite materials like aluminium or UPVC.